shivam-nigam/test_framework/readme.txt

-This is web automation framework, implemented using Python & Webdriver.
-Page Object Model (POM) is used to make the code more readable, maintainable, and reusable.
+This web automation framework is build over python, selenium and nose test framework.
+POM is used is for mantaining the code modularity and maintanability.

 Prerequisite:
 Python